thelia-modules/Atos/Readme.md

 During the test phase, you can define the IP addresses allowed to use the Atos module on the front office, so that your customers will not be able to pay with Atos during this test phase.

-A log of Atos post-payement callbaks is displayed in the configuration page.
+A log of Atos post-payment callbacks is displayed in the configuration page.

 ### Payment template

-You can customize the payement page ```templates/atos/payment.html``` to provide a better integration in your template, but the payment form data cannot be modified, as it is genetated and signed by the Atos binary.
+You can customize the payment page ```templates/atos/payment.html``` to provide a better integration in your template, but the payment form data cannot be modified, as it is generated and signed by the Atos binary.

 ## Instructions en français